The Difference Between Relevant and Reliable

 That is the difference between relevant and reliable.

 Relevant systems can answer the question in front of them.
+They retrieve the right material and use it correctly.

 Reliable systems know when they shouldn’t be the one answering.
+They stop, route, or defer instead of generating a confident guess.